 The Undertones of Silver Strand

 You will hear from some experts that colour is NOT subjective.
-And they are right, the colour itself is NOT subjective, but how it LOOKS is HUGELY subjective based on who’s looking at it!
-My Mom walked in and said, ‘oooh, what a beautiful gray/green’.
+And they’re right, the colour itself is NOT subjective, but how it LOOKS is HUGELY subjective based on who’s looking at it!
+For example, my Mom walked into our bedroom and said, ‘oooh, what a beautiful gray-green’.
 I see a bit of blue, but really, I see mostly green.’
-I asked Tim what colour HE thought it was (you guys KNOW what a chatter-box he is…), and he said, ‘blue/green’.
+I asked Tim what colour HE thought it was (you guys KNOW what a chatter-box he is…) and he said, ‘blue-green’.
 Thanks for comin’ out Tim.
-When I walk in, I see a gray with a minor blue backdrop and a wee wink o’ green – so really, the OPPOSITE of my Mom.
+When I walked in, I saw a gray-blue with a wee wink o’ green – so really, the OPPOSITE of my Mom.
 As I said, it’s a ninja.

 You can also expect a big shift depending on your exposure, the time of day, your furnishings AND the interior lighting.

-Check out Silver Strand in this photo, the colour has risen up considerably…
+Check out Silver Strand in this photo, the colour surfaced considerably…

-And in the master bathroom (which happens to be east facing), look at how grayed-out it looks…
+And in the master bathroom (which happens to be east-facing), look at how grayed-out it looked…

 And on a sunny morning, look at the reflection in the mirror – GREEN!
 Stuff like this excites me to no end (I’m easily excitable though…).

 So, I’ll say it again and forever and ever amen – paint colours are TOTALLY subjective.